 Large trucks need much more time and distance to maneuver the roads than an average car.
 It is typical for distracted driving to occur when truck drivers spend long amounts of time behind the wheel.
 A driver who is distracted or falls asleep at the wheel can cause a disastrous accident, given the weight and momentum of such a large vehicle.
 A distracted passenger vehicle could also be the cause of a car accident.

 Road debris, unpaved roads, potholes, narrow lanes or highways without shoulders are all examples of dangerous road conditions that can lead to trucking accidents.

 Improper revision of a big rig could result in incidents like a tire blowout, wheels coming loose, engine failure, and more.
 Depending on the case and what occurred, the manufacturer or truck company may be liable for the accident.

 Drivers may not realize when driving behind a large truck that the driver can’t see your vehicle a lot of the time.
 If you’re in a truck driver’s blind spot, he or she may have limited or no vision of you at all.

-Our skilled Louisville truck accident lawyer will work tirelessly to ensure truck company insurers don’t take advantage of you or convince you to settle for less than your case is worth.
-Call (502) 589-2700 to discuss your recent truck crash with one of our attorneys, or request a free case evaluation online.
+Our skilled Louisville truck accident attorneys will work tirelessly to ensure truck company insurers don’t take advantage of you or convince you to settle for less than your case is worth.
+Call (502) 589-2700 to discuss your recent truck crash with one of our Louisville personal injury attorneys, or request a free case evaluation online.